 The fact that I'm starting to love even more survival horror stories made me read Bloody Maiden.

 Twelve girls of a Naginata Club and their adult adviser went to a training camp on an island belonging to the club president's family.
 Long ago it was a hideout for a famous and extremely violent group of bandits, meaning that their goods were still on the island.
 However, when the girls are going to sleep their first night before training, the adviser and some few members start to disappear and get brutally murdered by a masked man.
 It is up to the remaining girls to survive...

-The story is quite simple and straightforward and what I mean by that is that the mystery being the killing is not complex at all and easily understandable, even though for me, the "answer" was a little bit weird and creepy...
+quite simple and straightforward and what I mean by that is that the mystery being the killing is not complex at all and easily understandable, even though for me, the "answer" was a little bit weird and creepy...
 And we got the typical survival progress where little by little, girls of the club end up dying and some do anything to (try) to survive.

 When it comes to art, well, I was expecting some ecchi right before reading, because it is a manga about a group of girls, so naturally, you will see some ecchi scenes between the girls but they are not big deal at all, but it makes somehow sense because we are talking about girls, and even in real life, some of them like to compare or show their physical attributes, am I wrong?
 Sometimes some of their body parts are somehow a little "hidden" and sometimes they are not at all, what was the writer thinking? (xD) You can also see the girls naked when they get murdered (what a pervert killer!!! xD) and the bloody moments are fair enough, as I was expecting from a survival horror story.
 The girls themselves are not badly drawn even though sometimes I had some difficulties in distinguishing some of them in certain moments...